Tenant Placement and Tenant Retention

 - Home business will not be allowed.
 A home office is fine but some type of business such as daycare or a business with multiple employees showing up at the house will not be allowed.

-- If we allow pets, we decline any dangerous dog breeds and we will decline a dog that is under 1 years old.
+- If we allow pets, we decline any dangerous dog breeds and we will decline a dog that is under 1 years old, subject to owner's approval.
 We recommend not accepting cats.

 Once we accept an applicant, it is time to sign the lease agreement.